Gremagol/EneCMDList/index.md

 #Shinoa Documentation
 This is the ShinoaBot.
 It's basically a clone of the NadekoBot.

+**Notice:** These QR-Codes can be scanned with a phone.

-So, if you want to invite her, scan or click on the image below:
+So, if you want to invite her, click on the image.

 [![img][img2]](http://bit.ly/InvShinoa)

-If you have any questions, ask Gremagol on my Cave by clicking on the image below:
+If you have any questions, join Shinoa's cave by clicking the image.

 [![img][img1]](http://bit.ly/ShinoaDiscordCave)

-You can scan them with your phone too.

 Well it will be a bit empty here so...
 I hope you don't mind.